tytydraco/yessleep/out/Has_Anyone_Here_Played_Midnight_Baseball_Im_Trying_to_Remember_the_Last_Rule.md

 I’ve been putting out feelers around a few places trying to make sure I’ve got it right, and a few odd ducks have told me their war stories in the process.
 From neighborhood dive bars to VFW lodges up north, I’ve heard pretty much the same spiel.
 So far, so good; the ropes people have been telling me jibe with pretty much the way I remember the tales as a kid.
 Here are the rules I’ve gotten more-or-less everyone to agree on:

-1. *You can play at pretty much any baseball field.
+*1. You can play at pretty much any baseball field.
 No field owes you anything, but it’s easier to get a chance to play if someone nearby has recently lost a bet- the worse, the better.*

 I heard from Fred over in the east hills that the very first Game of Midnight Baseball happened in 1919, a few weeks after the Black Sox threw the World Series.
 Never let a good crisis go to waste and all that.
 Kenny and I tried our own luck sophomore year, in the fall of 2008.
 As you might remember, there were a lot of people losing bets around then.

-1. *Between midnight and 3 a.m., approach home plate.
+*2. Between midnight and 3 a.m., approach home plate.
 If the Game wants to play with you too, there will be a bat waiting.
 There will also be a ball on the pitcher’s mound.
 Don't bring your own.
 If they're not there, you don't get to play that night.
 Go home.
 Some fields are lit, others aren’t, but there’s not an advantage either way.*

 Being a little bit of a pansy, young me picked a dark diamond on purpose.
 I’d heard about what sometimes stands beyond the lights, and I knew I’d lose my nerve if I could see it.

-1. *There’s one pitcher and one batter.
+*3. There’s one pitcher and one batter.
 Whichever you are, bring a friend who you trust to be the other.*

 For me, that was a no-brainer: Kenny had been my roommate since freshman year, and there was nobody I trusted more.

-1. *The batter and the pitcher each make a potential wish.
+*4. The batter and the pitcher each make a potential wish.
 The batter’s wish is granted if he gets home; the pitcher’s is granted if the batter uses all three pitches without making it home.*

 As far as I know, nothing is off the table.
 I’d known what my wish was gonna be since I met Brenda in US History I the year before.

-1. *Either both of you lose, or one of you wins, and no Game is ever played with the same players twice.
+*5. Either both of you lose, or one of you wins, and no Game is ever played with the same players twice.
 In other words, you each get one chance at it.
 You can’t try again with another wish, another partner, or the other position.
 All or nothing, no do-overs.*

 Kenny had been the quarterback of his high school football team until a nasty shin injury ended that.
 When I visited his house there were pictures of him in a wheelchair.
 By the time we were roommates he did one-arm pushups and walked with a limp.
 A great arm and a bad leg: both good reasons for him to be the pitcher.

-1. *Bring a fistful of something related to your wish.
+*6. Bring a fistful of something related to your wish.
 If you’re the batter, trail it behind you to drop at each of the bases.
 If you’re the pitcher, it doesn’t matter where you keep it.*

 I took the movie stubs from my first date with Brenda and shredded them into four little piles, one for each base.
 By the time Kenny and I were taking the subway out to the field I had picked in Coney Island, I had one pile in each pocket.
 Couldn’t let my nerves have me emptying the entire symbol of my wish on the run to first base.
 Kenny kept his token in his pocket.
 I never asked what it was.

-1. *You get three pitches.
+*7. You get three pitches.
 The pitcher wins if you use all three without making it home.
 The batter only needs to make it home once.
 Anything else still uses up one of your three.
 Break one of the other rules, though, and your own wish is forfeit.
 That's how you can both lose.*

 My first swing whiffed completely.
 “Good start, slugger,” Kenny called from the mound.
 I flipped him off.
 He laughed.
 “You know I can see that, right?
 Not all of us have night vision as shit as you do.”